Newmarket (CDP), New Hampshire

-Newmarket is a census-designated place (CDP) and the main village in the town of Newmarket in Rockingham County, New Hampshire, United States.
+Newmarket is a census-designated place (CDP) and the main village in the town of Newmarket, New Hampshire, United States.
 The population of the CDP was 5,797 at the 2020 census, out of 9,430 in the entire town.

 Geography

 The CDP is in the northeastern part of the town of Newmarket, on both sides of the Lamprey River where it falls to tidewater.
 The CDP is bordered to the north by the town of Durham and to the northwest by the Piscassic River, a tributary of the Lamprey.
 The southwest border of the CDP follows Hersey Lane to New Hampshire Route 108 (Exeter Road).
 The eastern border of the CDP follows a power line that runs east of Great Cove Drive and Meadow Drive, then follows Wade Farm Road to the Durham town line.

 New Hampshire Route 108 passes through the center of the village, leading north 4 mi to Durham and the University of New Hampshire, and south 8 mi to Exeter.
 Route 152 leads west 9 mi to Nottingham.

 According to the U.S. Census Bureau, the Newmarket CDP has a total area of 6.0 sqkm, of which 5.8 sqkm are land and 0.2 sqkm, or 2.80%, are water.
 The Lamprey River crosses the CDP from north to south, and the 19th-century Newmarket Manufacturing Company mill complex is located on the river at its falls above the head of tide.
 The center of the CDP is listed on the National Register of Historic Places as the Newmarket Industrial and Commercial Historic District.